John A Waller

 - Why the financial dilemma of the company has happened;

-- The latest information considering the company’s financial position, including particulars of the company’s assets and liabilities;
+- The latest information considering the company’s financial position, including details of its assets and liabilities;

 - What the company can afford to pay monthly from the financial projections;